ocaml/dune/doc/dune-files.rst

 The ``env`` stanza can be used to set the base environment for all contexts in this workspace.
 This environment has the lowest precedence of all other ``env`` stanzas.
-The syntax for this stanza is the same as Dune's :ref:`dune-env` stanza.
+The syntax for this stanza is the same as Dune's :doc:`/reference/files/dune/env` stanza.

 ``config`` stanzas
 ------------------